 HR - Adding Termination Rows on JOB

 This procedure outlines terminations as designed by HRS.
-It documents the steps to terminate an employment instance in HRS including employees with Multiple/Concurrent Jobs who terminate from one job while continuing to work in another, as well as employees who leave employment completely and separate from the UWS.
+It documents the steps to terminate an employment instance in HRS, including employees with Multiple/Concurrent Jobs who terminate from one job while continuing to work in another, as well as employees who leave employment completely and separate from the UW System (UWS).
 The process is the same, whether an employee has one or multiple jobs.
 Each job will need to be terminated individually, as each position or job is considered a separate and distinct employment relationship with the UWS.

 - Employees who are moving from one department to another or one institution to another without a break should be transferred instead of terminated.
-This will prevent the employee from experiencing interruptions in their benefits, security access, timecard, absence management, etc. Please refer to KB 17120 for information on how to enter a transfer in HRS.
+This will prevent the employee from experiencing interruptions in their benefits, security access, timecard, absence management, etc. Please refer to HR - Maintain Workforce - Transfers for information on how to enter a transfer in HRS.

 - The Effective Date of the Termination row is NOT the same as the Last Date Paid or employed.
-The Termination Date is the first date on which the employee is no longer paid or employed, or active in that job.
-The Termination Date and Last Date Worked fields in HRS will be automatically populated with the day before the Termination Effective Date.
+The Termination Effective Date is the first date on which the employee is no longer paid or employed, or active in that job.
+The Termination Date and Last Date Worked fields in HRS Job Data > Work Location will be automatically populated with the day before the Termination Effective Date.
 Last Date Worked can be overridden for employees who are using leave time to extend their employment.

 - For employees with multiple Empl Records: